edurbrito/master-thesis-ut/presentations/01-notes.md

 a bit of all this and actually ship this into the wild.
 FOAM is a a decentralized Proof of Location protocol that mixes a lot of these concepts to create a fully trustless service.
-It unfortunatelly uses LoRa as the communication tech, but it nicely explores all these ideas (picture).
+It uses LoRa as the communication tech, but it nicely explores all these ideas (picture).

-As a footnote, all these solutions are usually expected to formally be secure if generally complete, spatio-temporally sound, non-transferable, and tamper-evident.
+As a footnote, all these solutions are usually expected to formally be secure if generally complete, spatio-temporally sound, and non-transferable.

 --------------------------------------------------------------------